davis68/capstone-sql/README.md

 ## Development

 Phasor measurement units record electrical supply and usage characteristics at the end user, such as frequency, voltage, and amperage.
-You have available in the compressed file `pmu-data.tar.gz` a collection of CSV files which contain readings taken between 1:46 p.m. on April 21, 2014, and 7:20 a.m. on April 22, 2014.
+You have available (in the database file [`pmu.db`](./pmu.db) readings taken between 1:46 p.m. on April 21, 2014, and 7:20 a.m. on April 22, 2014.
 Since the device is sampling ten times a second, there are 632,540 time samples with 30–46 recorded values at each time step.

 Each data measurement has a tag describing its date and time (the record or row) and its `LOCATION:TYPE` along with a quality tag.
 The types are as follows: